hugsndnugs/Event-Sentinel-Bot-Website/README.md

 # Event Sentinel Bot Website

-A modern, responsive website for distributing and promoting the Event Sentinel Discord bot.
+A modern, responsive website for distributing and promoting the Event Sentinel Discord bot - a professional event logger that tracks all major server events using rich, detailed embeds.
 This website is designed to be hosted on GitHub Pages.

 ## Features